joshuaboniface/supersensor2/README.md

 ### PIR Hold Time (selector, 0 to +60 @ 5, 0 default)

-The Supersensor uses an AM312 PIR sensor, which has a stock hold time of ~2.5 seconds.
+The SuperSensor uses an AM312 PIR sensor, which has a stock hold time of ~2.5 seconds.
 This setting allows increasing that value, with retrigger support, to up to 60 seconds, allowing the PIR detection to report for longer.
 0 represents "as long as the AM312 fires".

 ### Light Threshold Control (selector, 0 to +200 @ 5, 30 default)

-The Supersensor features a "light presence" binary sensor based on the light level reported by the TSL2591 sensor.
+The SuperSensor features a "light presence" binary sensor based on the light level reported by the TSL2591 sensor.
 This control defines the minimum lux value from the sensor to be considered "presence".
 For instance, if you have a room that is usually dark at 0-5 lux, but illuminated to 100 lux when a